-The Climate Protection Action Committee (CPAC) is a volunteer group established by the City of Columbia (COC) for the purpose of identifying measures that can be taken to reduce greenhouse gases.
-CPAC was initiated to impact climate change, but now also serves as the City's environmental clearing house, focusing on air quality, energy conservation, water conservation and recycling/waste reduction.
+The Climate Protection Action Committee (CPAC) is a volunteer group established by the City of Columbia for the purpose of identifying measures that can be taken to reduce greenhouse gases.
+CPAC addresses four areas, all of which impact climate change and quality of life: air quality, energy conservation, water conservation and recycling/waste reduction.

 - CPAC was organized in 2006 shortly after the City of Columbia signed the U.S. Conference of Mayors Climate Protection Agreement, an initiative launched to advance the goals of the Kyoto Protocol through leadership and action.